KxSystems/docs/docs/ml/toolkit/utilities/util.md

 -  `x` is the integer number of values required for combinations
 -  `y` is the degree of the combinations to be produced

-Returns the unique combination of values from the data
+returns the unique combinations of values from the data.

 ```q
 q).ml.combs[3;2]